garrandall/popular-music-data/tracks/touch-omarion.md

 Yeah, Lets get real comfortable
 Lay back
 What
-Lemmie tell you what i'm thinkin'
+Lemmie tell you what I'm thinkin'
 Look